 After over 135 miles and 11,000 feet of climbing, the team of seven from Pryers have successfully completed the Coast to Coast ride in just two days.

 The first day started at 9:30am with a five mile ride just to get to the start in Whitehaven.
-After the obligatory dip in the Irish Sea and a photograph, the team set off in search of Alston some 67 miles away.
+After the obligatory dip in the Irish Sea, the team set off in search of Alston some 67 miles away.
 Straight away, the climb out of Whitehaven was a sign of things to come as the steep gradient caused chains to drop immediately.